Last Updated on 14 January 2026 by Cycloscope

 Evoc Trail Builder is one of the best mountain bike backpacks for carrying your goods and food on trails with your mountain bike or gravel rig.

-This large Evoc backpack sits securely on your back while you ride, different from non-cycling backpacks that tend to wobble around as you cycle.
+This large Evoc backpack sits securely on your back while you ride, unlike non-cycling backpacks that tend to wobble as you cycle.

-In addition to this, it also features a rear light tab and reflective strips to improve night-time visibility.
+In addition, it features a rear light tab and reflective strips to improve night-time visibility.
 While this cycling backpack comes without hydration bladders, it features a bladder pocket ready to take one.

 CamelBak K.U.D.U.
 Protector 20 Hydration Pack [20L]